fabricecordelieres/IJ-Plugin_KymoButler_for_ImageJ/README.md

 Please note that your data will be sent to the KymoButler servers and might be used to improve the algorithms .
 Although the data is anonymized, this point is worth noticing !

-No commercial interest here, but you can get a free trial of the KymoButler API (25 free uses) by registering [here](https://deepmirror.ai/KymoButler/getAPI) through their webform.
+No commercial interest here, but the API that comes with this software is limited by default to restrict image size, computation time, and batch processing.
+Contact [deepMirror](https://deepmirror.ai), the company that runs the API, for access to an unrestricted API (charges apply).

 ## Installing the plugin
 This plugin heavily relies on external libraries, that should be installed alongside the plugin: